jazirk/angular-recipe-book/README.md

-# MyFirstApp
+# Angular Recipe Book

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project is a an angualar app bulid on top og Angular 6.

 ## Development server